-- 1. We are responsible for the preparation and presentation of PT Berlian Laju Tanker Tbk and Subsidiaries' consolidated financial statements; - 2.
-PT Berlian Laiu Tanker Tbk and Subsidiaries' consolidated financial statements have been prepared and presented in accordance with International Financial Reporting Standards; - 3. a.
-All information contained in PT Berlian Laju Tanker Tbk and Subsidiaries' consolidated financial statements has been disclosed in a complete and truthful manner; - PT Berlian Laju Tanker Tbk and Subsidiaries' consolidated financial statements do not contain any incorrect information or material facts, nor do they omit information or material facts; - 4.
-We are responsible for Berlian Laju Tanker Tbk and Subsidiaries' internal control system.
+1. We are responsible for the preparation and presentation of PT Berlian Laju Tanker Tbk and its subsidiaries' interim consolidated financial statements;

+2. PT Berlian Laju Tanker Tbk and its subsidiaries' interim consolidated financial statements have been prepared and presented in accordance with International Financial Accounting Standards;

+3. a.
+All information contained in PT Berlian Laju Tanker Tbk and its subsidiaries' interim consolidated financial statements has been disclosed in a complete and truthful manner;

+PT Berlian Laju Tanker Tbk and its subsidiaries' interim consolidated financial statements do not contain any incorrect information or material facts, nor do they omit information or material facts;

+4. We are responsible for PT Berlian Laju Tanker Tbk and its subsidiaries' internal control system.